To the Home Page

 Technical details

-The application is hosted on the lowest-end ARM64 Raspberry Pi I could buy at the moment (July 2023), the Model 3A+ with 512MB of RAM.
+This Django+React application is hosted on the lowest-end ARM64 Raspberry Pi I could buy at the moment (July 2023), the Model 3A+ with 512MB of RAM.
 It seems to be barely enough for a small dockerized web application.

 The SD card is the biggest bottleneck, so an effort has been made to reduce writes and reads as much as possible.
 I have set up the ZRAM because the CPU is idle most of the time.
 The swappiness parameter is lowered as well.
 Logging was not disabled, in fact, I have configured containers to use journald logging driver and preserve logs between restarts.